 - and others!

 Questions about Everist or other eco-friendly products?
-Thoughts after trying them?
-Suggestions for another review?
 Leave them in the comments below!

 Everist is my most used shampoo this year.